diasurgical/devilutionx-mpq-tools/README.md

 Alternatively, run `unpack_and_minify_mpq --help` to see the list of options.

 If `--mp3` is passed, audio is converted from WAV to MP3.
+Not implemented yet.

 ### Install